kanaria69/Mainecoco/README.md

-## Two guys walked into a bar, the third one ducked.
+## Why can't a bicycle stand on its own?
+It's two-tired.